-produce to the police if you’re stopped
+- produce to the police if you’re stopped

-If you’re caught travelling in a vehicle without wearing a seat belt, and none of the exemptions above apply, you could face a fine of up to £500, as well as three penalty points.
-If you’re driving and carrying a child under the age of 14, without the proper restraint, you could be liable for a fine up to £500 and three penalty points.
+If you’re caught traveling in a vehicle without wearing a seat belt, and none of the exemptions above applies, you could face a fine of up to £500, as well as three penalty points.
+If you’re driving and carrying a child under the age of 14, without the proper restraint, you could be liable for a fine of up to £500 and three penalty points.

 However, for passengers age 14 and over, given that it is their own responsibility to ensure that they are wearing a seat belt, they themselves may face a fine of up to £500 and can be awarded two penalty points.

 Always remember to wear your seat belt.
-If the law is not a good enough reason to wear your seat belt, remember that it’s an incredibly important safety feature that they can help to save lives.
+If the law is not a good enough reason to wear your seat belt, remember that it’s an incredibly important safety feature that can help to save lives.
 Designed to contact the strongest parts of the body, seat belts spread out the force of a collision and can help to avoid serious injury.
 If you don’t wear your seat belt, you put yourself at greater risk of severe injury or even death.